DSC-Capstone/dsc-capstone.github.io/lessons/q1/04/index.md

 - The first line specifies that we want to start by adopting the `ucsdets/datahub-base-notebook` image that we looked at earlier.
 Everything that is part of `ucsdets/datahub-base-notebook` will be included in our new image, too.
 - The next line specifies that we want to run all subsequent commands as the root (administrator) on the computer.
 - The next line installs `geopandas` using `conda`.
-Note: this requires `conda` to be installed in the container.
-If
+Note: this requires `conda` to be installed in the image.
+If it's not, this will error!

 A more sophisticated Dockerfile might look like the following (taken from Aaron Fraenkel's malware domain):